 Don’t set the hook hard like you would with other techniques – just wind down as you lift the rod.

-Best seasons for drop shot fishing for bass
+Best seasons for drop shot rigging for bass

 The Drop Shot Rig can be used year round for chasing bass including ice fishing in winter.